 - Assessment judgements are moderated by colleagues in school and by colleagues in other schools to make sure our assessments are fair, reliable and valid

-- Moderation at KS3 and 4 will usually take place within the ACE Partnership of Secondary Schools
+- Moderation at KS3 will l usually take place between the two High Schools in Apollo.

 - Moderation across KS1-4 will usually take place within the Forest Way Teaching School Alliance Partnership

-Castle Rock students have a wide range of abilities and learning styles and our approaches to assessment reflects this.
+Formative assessment refers to a wide variety of methods that teachers use to assess students understanding, skill and comprehension.
+Teachers use formative assessment to adapt learning, alter the pace of a lesson, plan for future learning episodes and communicate with parents.
+Castle Rock students have a wide range of abilities and learning styles and our approaches to formative assessment reflects this.
 Techniques that we use include:

 - Observational assessment, where a member of staff observes student response to learning activities and unstructured situations